GrzegorzKozub/toys/CALIBRATE.md

 No clean winner between the two - session 2 has a much better white point error (0.15 vs 0.84 dE) and brightness error, but a worse average neutral error and worse white drift than session 1.
 Unlike the MSI comparisons, this isn't just noise deciding a winner between otherwise-good runs - both sessions share a bigger, unresolved problem: **white drift of 4.1-4.8 deltaE on both sessions**, an order of magnitude higher than anything seen on the MSI (0.2-0.7 dE) or LG monitors.
 Neither profile should be treated as a trustworthy final result yet.

-### Root cause: Intel Display Power Saving Technology (DPST)
+### Root cause: Intel Display Power Saving Technologies (DPST, PSR, LACE)

 Windows' own ambient-light-sensor adaptive brightness was already confirmed disabled and is not the cause.
+There is a whole family of Intel driver/firmware-level features, independent of and not controlled by that Windows toggle, that are documented causes of exactly this kind of drift on laptops - notably including this same laptop model (a DisplayCAL forum thread titled "Inconsistent calibration results (Dell XPS 13 & Spyder 5)" independently reports the identical problem):

-The actual likely cause is **Intel DPST**, a separate driver/firmware-level feature on Intel integrated GPUs (Iris Xe / 11th gen "Tiger Lake", present in this laptop) that analyzes on-screen content per frame and dynamically adjusts backlight and gamma to save power - independent of and not controlled by the Windows ambient light toggle.
-It ships enabled by default.
-Because it reacts to displayed content, it would actively fight a colorimeter measurement pass that shows a constantly-changing sequence of color patches, producing exactly this kind of persistent drift during both the native-response baseline and the final verification pass.
-This is a documented, standard gotcha in laptop calibration guides, not a novel guess.
+- **DPST** (Display Power Saving Technology, labelled *Enhanced power saving* on this driver version, already found and disabled): analyzes on-screen content per frame and dynamically adjusts backlight and gamma to save power.
+Ships enabled by default.
+Because it reacts to displayed content, it actively fights a colorimeter measurement pass showing a constantly-changing sequence of color patches.
+- **LACE** (Lighting Aware Contrast Enhancement): a genuine local tone-mapping algorithm, not just backlight dimming - dynamically remaps luminance/contrast/gamma using the laptop's ambient light sensor.
+The colorimeter puck sitting on/near the screen can itself interfere with the ambient sensor reading, and any room-light drift during a multi-minute measurement pass can trigger it to reapply different curves mid-session, corrupting patch-to-patch consistency.
+A strong suspect, arguably bigger than DPST.
+Disable it too.
+- **PSR** (Panel Self Refresh): a link/timing power-saving feature (the panel caches the last frame so the source can idle the link on static content) - does not alter color values directly, but Intel's own i915 driver has acknowledged bugs around PSR-exit synchronization causing stale or partially-updated frames to display.
+A colorimeter could sample a stale/transitional frame rather than the intended one.
+Disable as a precaution against sync glitches even though it's not a color-value mechanism.

-Disable before recalibrating:
+Disable all three before recalibrating:

-1. Intel Graphics Command Center -> Settings -> System -> Power -> disable *Display Power Saving* / *Adaptive Brightness* (exact label varies by driver version).
+1. Intel Graphics Command Center -> Settings -> System -> Power -> disable *Enhanced power saving* / *Display Power Saving* / *Adaptive Brightness* (DPST, exact label varies by driver version), *Lighting Aware Contrast Enhancement*, and *Panel Self Refresh*.
 2. Older Intel Graphics Control Panel -> Power -> uncheck *Display Power-Saving Technology*.
-3. If the toggle doesn't stick (a known Intel driver issue): registry fallback, `FeatureTestControl` DWORD under `HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\000x`, set bit 5 (OR with 0x10).
+3. If a toggle doesn't stick (a known Intel driver issue, reported for DPST specifically): registry fallback, `FeatureTestControl` DWORD under `HKLM\SYSTEM\CurrentControlSet\Control\Class\{4d36e968-e325-11ce-bfc1-08002be10318}\000x`, set bit 5 (OR with 0x10).
 The open-source tool [dpst-control](https://github.com/orev/dpst-control) automates this safely.
 4. Also check the BIOS for a related *Dynamic Backlight Control* setting some OEMs expose separately.

-Recalibrate only after confirming DPST is off - neither existing profile (`shp14fa.icm` variants) should be assumed final until a session with white drift back down in the sub-1 dE range like the desktop monitors confirms the fix actually worked.
+Recalibrate only after confirming all three are off - neither existing profile (`shp14fa.icm` variants) should be assumed final until a session with white drift back down in the sub-1 dE range like the desktop monitors confirms the fix actually worked.

+### Windows Intel driver RGB setting - not used, on purpose

+Intel Graphics Command Center also exposes an RGB adjustment.
+Not used for this panel, for two reasons:

+- Unlike external monitor OSD RGB gain (true hardware/firmware, panel-side, OS-independent), this is a Windows/Intel-driver-side software adjustment applied to the outgoing signal before the fixed physical panel - functionally similar in kind to what DisplayCAL's own VCGT already does, not a true hardware pre-correction.
+It doesn't carry the bit-depth-preservation benefit that made doing OSD RGB gain first worthwhile on the MSI/LG monitors.
+- It's stored in Windows' own driver configuration, not in any shared hardware memory - it will not exist in a Linux boot on the same hardware, which uses a completely separate driver stack (i915/Mesa) with no visibility into Windows' settings.
+No cross-OS persistence benefit.

+Left at neutral/default; DisplayCAL's Interactive display adjustment + VCGT handles white balance correction entirely in software instead, the same as any panel without true hardware OSD controls.

 ## Sources / notes